Hullow/42/Resources-and-notes/Learning-notes/C-notes.md

 - In C, implicit encoding is implementation specific:
 > "The encoding used by the char is that of the environment under which it is executing, but the type also doubles as a type for working with any byte (octet) data.
 This is likely one of the sources of confusion that cause developers to assume that one character equals one byte.
 C99 defines char to have a range of either -127 to 127 or 0 to 255.
 That is, it is always 8 bits." (see [comparing character encoding in C, C#, Java, Python and Ruby](https://illegalargumentexception.blogspot.com/2010/04/i18n-comparing-character-encoding-in-c.html))

-### Other topics
-**scanf()**
-- Why does scanf () take a pointer?
-To store input in a variable using scanf() , you need to pass the memory address of the variable as an argument to the function using the & (address of) operator.
-This is because scanf() expects pointers as arguments to store input values directly in memory locations.

 ## Functions
 **need a return type** : `void`, `double`, `int`, `bool`, …